mtrupiano1/knnwtsim/README.md

 vector using the method indicated by the `XdistMetric` argument of `SxMatrixCalc()`.
 Naturally, this limits `D_x` to the methods available in `stats::dist()`.

-The function `SwMatrixCalc()` calls each of the previous similarity matrix functions to generate the final matrix to use in `knn.forecast()`.

-The weights `alpha`, `beta`, and `gamma` are recommended to be set so that they sum to 1.
-In this case each element of `S_w` should also be between 0-1, with the diagonal elements being equal to 1.

 ### KNN Forecasting